Lord's Resistance Army: Strength

-ICC investigation
+International Criminal Court investigation

-The International Criminal Court issued arrest warrants on 8 July and 27 September 2005, against Joseph Kony, his deputy Vincent Otti, and the LRA commanders Okot Odhiambo, deputy army commander and Dominic Ongwen, brigade commander of the Sania Brigade of the LRA.
-The four LRA leaders were charged with crimes against humanity and war crimes, including murder, rape, and sexual slavery.
-Ongwen was the only of the four not charged with recruiting child soldiers.
+The International Criminal Court (ICC) issued arrest warrants on 8 July and 27 September 2005 against Joseph Kony, his deputy Vincent Otti, and the three LRA commanders Okot Odhiambo and Raska Lukwiya, deputy army commanders, and Dominic Ongwen, brigade commander of the Sania Brigade of the LRA.
+The five LRA leaders were charged with crimes against humanity and war crimes, including murder, rape, and sexual slavery.
+Ongwen was the only of the five not charged with recruiting child soldiers.
 The warrants were filed under seal; public redacted versions were released on 13 October 2005.

 These were the first warrants issued by the ICC since it was established in 2002.
-Details of the warrants were sent to the three countries where the LRA is active: Uganda, Sudan (the LRA was active in what is now South Sudan), and the Democratic Republic of Congo.
+Details of the warrants were sent to the three countries where the LRA is active: Uganda, Sudan (the LRA was active in what is now South Sudan), and DR Congo.
 The LRA leadership has long stated that they would never surrender unless they were granted immunity from prosecution; so the ICC order to arrest them raised concerns that the insurgency would not have a negotiated end.

 The indictments received warm praise within the international community.
 However, the Acholi people showed mixed reactions.
 Many felt that amnesty for the LRA soldiers and a negotiated settlement was the best hope for the end of the war.
 In the end, the court's intent to prosecute the leaders of the LRA reduced the army's willingness to cooperate in peace negotiations.

 On 30 November 2005, the LRA deputy commander, Vincent Otti, contacted the BBC announcing a renewed desire among the LRA leadership to hold peace talks with the Ugandan government.
 The government expressed skepticism regarding the overture but stated their openness to a peaceful resolution of the conflict.